Bastardly/ognaf-core/readme.md

         `
         // Here we append the button instead of writing it to the template.
         // This way we ensure that it's never undefined, and therefore we can avoid
-        // a condition in the subscribtion method. this.shadow.appendChild(this.countButton)
+        // a condition in the subscription method. this.shadow.appendChild(this.countButton)
         this.countButton.innerText = countService.getCountText(this.storeKey);
         this.countButton.onclick = () => countService.add(this.storeKey, 1);